Mötley Crüe: 1981–1983: Early history and Too Fast for Love

 During the "Crüesing Through Canada Tour '82", there were several widely publicized incidents.
 First, the band was arrested and then released at Edmonton International Airport for wearing their spiked stage wardrobe (considered "dangerous weapons") through customs, and for Neil arriving with a small carry-on filled with porn magazines (considered "indecent material"); both were staged PR stunts.
 Customs eventually had the confiscated items destroyed.
 Second, while playing Scandals Disco in Edmonton, a spurious "bomb threat" against the band made the front page of the Edmonton Journal on June 9, 1982; Lee and assistant band manager Greif were interviewed by police as a result.
 This too ended up being a staged PR stunt perpetrated by Greif.
 Lastly, Lee threw a television set from an upper story window of the Sheraton Caravan Hotel.
 Canadian rock magazine Music Express noted that the band was "banned for life" from the city.
 Despite the tour ending prematurely in financial disaster, it was the basis for the band's first international press.

 In 1983, the band changed management from Coffman to Doug Thaler and Doc McGhee.
 McGhee is best known for managing Bon Jovi and later Kiss, starting with their reunion tour in 1996.
-Greif subsequently sued all parties in a Los Angeles Superior Court action that dragged on for several years, and coincidentally later re-surfaced as manager of Sixx's former band, London.
+Greif subsequently sued all parties in a Los Angeles Superior Court action that dragged on for several years, and coincidentally later resurfaced as manager of Sixx's former band, London.
 Coffman himself was sued by several investors to whom he had sold "stock in the band", including Michigan-based Bill Larson.
 Coffman eventually declared bankruptcy, as he had mortgaged his home at least three times to cover band expenses.